-With one of the best Roku devices, you get access to a ton of Roku channels, both free and paid (some of the latter will offer a free trial for new members).
+With one of the best Roku devices, you can check out a ton of Roku channels, both free and paid (some of the latter will offer a free trial for new members).
 These include power players like Netflix, Disney Plus, Amazon Prime Video, Peacock and HBO Max.

 But the list of best Roku channels doesn't stop with the big-name streaming services.
 Try PBS Kids for children's programming, CuriosityStream for science content or Twitch for free streaming of video gamers playing games.
 There's even a Peloton channel on Roku.

 A new Roku Live TV Guide is a great way to "channel surf."
 The grid-like feature allows users to browse free TV channels that are linear and live (linear means pre-programmed).
 The new Roku Live TV Guide is similar to the lineup you'd seen on a cable guide, with a list of channels down the side and the time slots across the top.
 It's an easy way to check out all the free live programming that Roku has to offer in addition to on-demand content.

 The best Roku channels to add right now